j0057/pk28/dlna/README.md

 arrive as of yet in the minidlna containers.
 (It seems that both `ip mroute` and `grep . /proc/net/ip_mr_*` show that ... _something_ is happening).

-On ArchLinux, you should not do _any_ interesting new experiments with the Linux kernel if you've upgraded the kernel since the last reboot.
-If there is a reboot pending, the kernel will not be able to load any missing modules because Pacman can't clean those up at a later time.
-God fucking dammit...
-This can of course be fixed by Pacman hooks fuckery, but it's hacky and it takes doing to get it right.
-(I haven't yet gotten it right, maybe Linux doesn't like loading modules from a tmpfs?)
-Long story short: just reboot.

 Of course, if or when all this is working, I'll still need to add a static route on the router so that clients on the LAN will be able to route into the docker container networks.
 This is actually the least of my worries...